-If you have folded under your appliqué edges, you may use a running or walking stitch to secure it in place.
-You will be familiar with this stitch because it is the one you use to sew together your quilt block pieces if you hand stitch.
-Just substitute three strands of embroidery floss for one width of sewing thread.
+If you have folded the edges of your appliqué under, you can use either a running or walking stitch to fix it in place after you have done so.
+If you sew your quilts by hand, then you will be familiar with this stitch because it is the one that you will use to put together the pieces of your quilt block.
+Simply replace one width of sewing thread with three strands of embroidery floss and you will be good to go.
 Simple!

 Back stitches are another good way to finish your quilt top appliqués.
 To make a back stitch, start with a regular stitch.
 The second stitch is made by sewing back to the ending point of the first stitch.
 The third stitch is forward, the fourth is backward again.
 On the front of your project, the back stitched line will look almost like a solid line.
 On the back side, it will look more like a running stitch.

 If you need to fill in an area with embroidery stitches, try a split stitch.
 Make a stitch, then bring the needle back up through the middle of the previous stitch.
 Continue stitching along to fill your space.
 Since moving that needle back up splits the previous stitch, it is called a split stitch.
 Don’t confuse the split stitch with the chain stitch.
 While they may sound similar, they really are not alike at all in appearance.

 A chain stitch splits a stitch, but is made differently to produce a different look.
 The first “chain” should be made by pushing the needle up through the fabric and then pushing it back down through that very same entry hold.
 This makes a loop of your floss.
 Bring the floss back up through the center of the loop.
 At this point, your needle will be centered in the loop of floss.
 As you pull the needle, the loop will close.
 Keep repeating to form a chain of stitches.
 These are great for embellishing your quilt tops with embroidered flowers or for outlining some appliqués.
 Chain stitches are also a good way to embroider a name onto your quilt top.
 You can use them as filler stitches, too!